-So what do insurers look at?
-It's what you might expect: insurers charge more when there's greater risk.
-Specifically, they look at where you live, your driving record, your vehicle, and your personal profile.
+What do insurers look at when preparing an Alberta car insurance quote?
+It's what you might expect: insurers charge more when there's a higher risk of an insurance claim.
+Specifically, they look at where you live, your driving record, your vehicle, as well as personal stuff like your age and gender.
 Together, it adds up to a premium quote for your coverage.
-Here's a bit more detail.
+Here's a bit more detail:

 Where You Live